 Fifteen pages into The Sixties, Aston appears to have solved a nagging question.
 Decades ago my late musical partner John Callahan mentioned in passing about Otis Redding being gay, or something to that effect.
 Since then I had made a half-hearted attempt to follow up; now I wonder if John had a source.

-Aston fills out this chapter with stories about big names whose sexuality many of us take for granted but, like me, without foundation.
+Aston fills out this chapter with stories about big names whose sexuality many of us take for granted but, like me, without particular foundation.
 I knew Long John Baldry had been out but not that he’d employed both Rod Stewart and Elton John.
-My mother and I collected all of classical composer Ned Rorem’s diaries, but I had no idea of The Paris Diary’s impact in 1966 as described by his publisher:
+My mother and I collected all of classical composer Ned Rorem’s diaries, but I had no idea of The Paris Diary’s impact in 1966 as described by his (reprint) publisher, Da Capo Press:

 The diaries marked the beginnings of gay liberation, not because Rorem made a special issue of his sexuality, but because he did not; rather, he wrote of his affairs frankly and unashamedly.